pvtryan1024/2025_Cybersickness_dataset/README.md

 Caution!
 The resolution of the video is not what the user sees within the VR.

-The dataset is from the work "Predicting Cybersickness Trend and Extent Based on FMS Labeled Dataset"
+The dataset is the foundation of the work "Predicting Cybersickness Trend and Extent Based on FMS Labeled Dataset"